-^{} Healthcare providers should refer to CDC's Assessing Immunity to Varicella guidance when verifing history of disease in patients.
+Healthcare providers should refer to CDC's Verifying history of varicella guidance when verifing history of disease in patients.

-[†] Birth before 1980 is not considered evidence of immunity for healthcare personnel, pregnant, or immunocompromised persons due to their high risk of severe disease.
+† Birth before 1980 is not considered evidence of immunity for healthcare personnel, pregnant, or immunocompromised persons due to their high risk of severe disease.